Paopun20/FNF-HyperCode-Engine/README.md

 HyperCode Engine is a **fork** of **Psych Engine 1.0.4**, developed with new features to enhance modding capabilities and improve performance.
 It introduces advanced tools like custom menus, improved garbage collection, 3D support, and more.

 ### Documentation
-- [HyperCode Engine Lua API](docs/HyperCodeEnging/LuaAPI.md) – Documentation for developers looking to work with Lua in their projects.
+- [HyperCode Engine Lua API](docs/HyperCodeEnging/LuaAPI.md) – OLD Documentation LOL, pls wait for 2.0 Documentation (WIP)
 - [Psych Engine API](https://shadowmario.github.io/psychengine.lua/) – API documentation for Psych Engine that you can also reference.

 ---